 Nowadays, too many people are still sending broken things to landfills when they could just have repaired them.

-Try to stop buying disposable water bottles.
-We find a humongous amount of plastic bottles in the oceans each year.
+We find a considerable amount of plastic bottles in the oceans each year.

 The thing is, they are useless if you live in a country where it is safe to drink tap water.

 Also, drinking from plastic bottles can be harmful to your health since toxic chemicals such as BPA can leach into your water.